arpitsengar99/Pomodoro-App/README.md

 # Pomodoro Timer
 A simple Pomodoro timer app created in Python.

+## About Pomodoro
+Pomodoro timer is a time management technique developed by Francesco Cirillo in the late 1980s.
+It involves breaking work into focused 25-minute intervals, separated by short breaks.
+The method is designed to improve productivity and concentration by helping users maintain focus on a task without distractions or interruptions.
+The Pomodoro timer is a tool used to measure and track these intervals and breaks, helping users to stick to the technique and achieve their goals.

 ## Features
 Set a work duration and break duration
 Start and stop the timer